James Lee Witt: Post-FEMA management and consulting

 On September 3, 2005, he was hired by Louisiana Governor Kathleen Blanco to oversee reconstruction efforts in the wake of Hurricane Katrina.
 In December 2005, the University of Texas System hired his firm to prepare, process, and recover claims for damages from FEMA related to natural disasters.
 Witt served as CEO of the International Code Council, which sets international standards for building construction, 2003-06.

 By August 2007, Witt was serving on the management team of Global Options Group LLC and as President of James Lee Witt Associates LLC, which provided consulting on emergency and disaster preparedness to local and state governments.
 In 2013, the firm merged with O'Brien's Response Management to become Witt|O'Brien's, with Witt as Executive Board Chair.
 In 2015, it was acquired by SEACOR.

 In 2016, Witt formed Witt Global Partners, a Little Rock-based Government Relations and Disaster Consulting Firm.
 Witt is the CEO and Managing Partner of the firm.

 Electoral career

 Witt was mentioned as a potential candidate for Governor of Arkansas in 1997 but took himself out of consideration and stayed at FEMA until he was replaced by Joe Allbaugh, the first appointee of President George W. Bush.
 Witt announced in October 2013 that he expected to run for Congress in 2014 in Arkansas's 4th congressional district.
-On November 4, 2014 Witt lost the race to GOP candidate Bruce Westerman 53.7-42.6%.
+On November 4, 2014 Witt lost the race to GOP candidate Bruce Westerman 53.7% to 42.6%.